ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - QUIC transport relies on UDP.
 - QUIC transport relies on TLS 1.3 for authentication and initial key derivation.
 - TLS within QUIC relies on a reliable stream abstraction for its handshake.

+## gQUIC

+gQUIC is a UDP-based multiplexed streaming protocol designed and deployed by Google following experience from deploying SPDY, the proprietary predecessor to HTTP/2. gQUIC was originally known as "QUIC": this document uses gQUIC to unambiguously distinguish it from the standards-track IETF QUIC.
+The proprietary technical forebear of IETF QUIC, gQUIC was originally designed with tightly-integrated security and application data transport protocols.

+### Protocol Description

+### Protocol Dependencies

 ## MinimalT